GENIVI/meta-ivi/README.md

 > revision: 853dcfa0d618dc26bd27b3a1b49494b98d6eee97

-Using the above git sha's and the master meta-ivi branch, bitbaking intrepid-image is known to work (the intrepid-image build should be aligned with GENIVI 7.0).
+Using the above git sha's and the master meta-ivi branch, bitbaking intrepid-image is known to work (the jupiter-image build should be aligned with GENIVI 8.0).

 For creating a specific GENIVI compliant image version, please make sure you git checkout the related meta-ivi branch and follow the build instructions